awsdocs/amazon-chime-sdk-developer-guide/doc_source/play-audio.md

 *Required* – Yes\.
 *Default value* – None\.

 The SIP media application tries to play the audio from the source URL\.
 You can use raw, uncompressed PCM \.wav files of no more than 50 MB in size\.
-Amazon Chime recommends 8 KHz mono\.
+Amazon Chime SDK recommends 8 KHz mono\.

-When the last instruction in a dialplan is `PlayAudio` and the file finishes playback, or if a user stops playback with a key press, the application invokes the Lambda function with the event shown in the following code example\.
+When the last instruction in a dialplan is `PlayAudio` and the file finishes playback, or if a user stops playback with a key press, the application invokes the AWS Lambda function with the event shown in the following code example\.

 ```
 {